Key risks

 • continuous promotion of FX hedging instruments;

-• continuous development of the capital market and higher volume of dinar government securities issues in the domestic market, in order to reduce currency risk in public debt management, including further lengthening of the maturity of
+• continued development of the capital market and higher volume of dinar government securities issued in the domestic market, in order to reduce currency risk in public debt management, including further lengthening of the maturity of issued dinar government securities;

-• deceleration of lending activity and a potential rise in new NPLs and their impact on banks’ profitability;
+• more difficult access to sources of funding, lending activity slowdown and the potential impact on NPLs and banks’ profitability;

-• adopting new measures to support the most affected sectors in order to prevent a potential rise in new NPLs;
+• taking appropriate measures to support the affected sectors aimed at preventing a potential rise in NPLs;

 • enhanced monitoring of banks’ asset quality;

-• strengthening insolvency framework and practice, and adopting measures for faster debt restructuring;
+• strengthening the framework for borrower insolvency and debt restructuring;

-• uncertainty regarding residential and commercial real estate price movements;
+• uncertainty regarding residential and commercial real estate price developments;

 • enhanced monitoring and analysis of real estate market trends, along with improved collection and distribution of data from the mortgaged real estate market;